-Services revenue did not fluctuate significantly for the three months ended September 30, 2023 compared to the same period in 2022.
-Services revenue increased for the nine months ended September 30, 2023 compared to the same period in 2022.
-The increase was primarily attributable to increased sales of capture services, including an increase of \$7.8 million from the acquisition of VHT for the nine months ended September 30, 2023, and add-on services, primarily driven by our investment in growing our capture services business and the increase in the number of our subscribers.
+Services revenue increased for the three months ended March 31, 2024 compared to the same period in 2023.
+The increase was primarily attributable to increased sales of capture services and up-scaled add-on services, primarily driven by our investment in growing our capture services business and the increase in the number of our subscribers.